tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 a nice concise overview of the different types of tests on [stackoverflow](http://stackoverflow.com/a/4904533).
 As the post implies the subject of classifying tests is rather subjective and you get different answers depending on where you look.
-Personally, as I do not to work on massive code bases, I simply use two broad categories: unit tests and functional test, where the latter incorporates both acceptance and integration tests.
+Personally, I simply use two broad categories: unit tests and functional test.
+Where the latter incorporates both acceptance and integration tests.

 No matter how you classify your tests you can use Python's ``unittest`` module to write them.